pupilfirst/pupilfirst/docs/users/intro.md

 ## Changelog

-You can find a log of changes to the platform at [pupilfirst.com/changelog](https://www.pupilfirst.com/changelog).
+You can find a log of changes to the LMS on [our GitHub releases page](https://github.com/pupilfirst/pupilfirst/releases).